copper-leaf/ballast/ballast-queue-viewmodel/README.md

   `getCurrentState()`, `updateState { }`, etc. are delegated to [the driver's job state](./../ballast-queue-core/README.md#step-5-processing-the-job-with-state).
 - The semantics of `Events` is different.
-Rather than using Events as a way to communicate with the UI, the `JobQueueInputStrategy` uses an Event as the way to provide a [success result](./../ballast-queue-core/README.md#step-6-job-results), since InputHandlers only return `Unit`.
+Rather than using Events as a way to communicate with the UI, the `JobQueueInputStrategy` uses an Event as the way to provide a [success result](./../ballast-queue-core/README.md#step-6-job-results), since InputHandlers only return `Unit` and cannot return a value.
 Only one Event may be posted during the processing of a job; attempts to post multiple events with throw an exception and fail the job.
 Events posted from SideJobs or Interceptors will similarly fail.
 Events may be posted anywhere in the InputHandler during the processing of a job, but the result will only be stored if the job completes successfully.
 Additionally, these Events are _not_ sent to an `EventHandler`, which is not used by ViewModels using `JobQueueInputStrategy`.
 - Some Interceptors may not work correctly, since the semantics of state updates and events is different from a traditional UI ViewModel.
 The `JobQueueInputStrategy` does send Notifications whenever relevant for the purposes of logging an observability, but features like [Sync](./../ballast-sync), [Saved State](./../ballast-sync), etc. will not